DuangDee-Line-Bot/service-api/README.md

 This project is a simple Node.js API that provides two key functionalities:

 1. **Data Retrieval**: Serve data from a static JSON file through an API.
-2. **OTP Generation**: Generate a One-Time Password (OTP) which expires after it is fetched and then automatically regenerates a new one.
+2. **Otp Generation**: Generate a One-Time Password (Otp) which expires after it is fetched and then automatically regenerates a new one.

 The API is built using Express.js and supports configurable environment variables.

 ## Features

 - **GET /api/data**: Retrieves data from a static JSON file (`data.json`).
-- **GET /api/otp**: Generates a new OTP that expires after it's fetched and regenerates automatically.
+- **GET /api/otp**: Generates a new Otp that expires after it's fetched and regenerates automatically.

 ## Prerequisites